Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Hierarchical GP models

 Transformation of variables has had a long tradition in statistics.
 For instance, the power transformation and Box-Cox transformation have been customarily applied to non-Gaussian variables to reduce non-Gaussianity.
 In nonparametric estimations, the inputs are often transformed into features (for instance splines, wavelets in series estimation and perceptrons in one-layer neural network) and the subsequent curve fitting is conducted on the feature space.
 Two key innovations distinguish deep learning methods from these conventional methods \citep{murphy2012machine}.
 First, in contrast to a `shallow' model with a potentially large number of features, deep learning methods employ a multi-layer architecture, each layer nonlinearlly transforming its input into a slightly more abstract and composite representation.
 Second, many conventional methods that operate on the feature space can be characterized as un-supervised `feature engineering' wherein the construction of features and the subsequent fitting are disconnected.
-Instead, deep learning methods train all layers via backpropagation in a holistic manner.
+In contrast, deep learning methods jointly train all layers.